LGBluesky/RSSM/README.md

 # RSSM
 ## Introduction
-RSSM is a open source software for neuronal foreground estimation.
+RSSM is an open source software for neuronal foreground estimation.
 RSSM is written in C++, and freely available for academic research using.

 ## Requirements
 All of the experiments were performed on a personal computer with Intel(R) i7-6850K CPU, 3.60 GHz, 64 GB RAM, and NVIDIA 1080Ti(11G).